 Metropolitan & international

-Starting mid 2023, the Charloisse Hoofd will be home to Rotterdam’s latest hotspot: the place where Rotterdam locals, cultural creatives, educators, students and scientists derive inspiration from the city’s skyline and from each other.
+Starting mid 2023 in its surroundings, the Charloisse Hoofd will be home to Rotterdam’s latest hotspot end of years ’20: the place where Rotterdam locals, cultural creatives, educators, students and scientists derive inspiration from the city’s skyline and from each other.
 It will be a place where they can collaborate to create solutions and recharge by taking a stroll along the waterfront.
 The environment is perfect for experimentation: anything we can imagine can be implemented immediately.
 This exciting location will bring together visitors from near and far to discover the latest innovations, inspiring enthusiasm about the incredible potential for the city’s future.
 Co-creation and co-design are embedded in the DNA of the Culture Campus, founded on a convergence of science and arts and facilitated by engaging citizens, local residents, city-makers, start-ups and entrepreneurs in an inclusive setting that fosters social impact.
 From its early days as an experimental location and concept, it will grow and flourish to become an enduring icon of Rotterdam Zuid, leading the way for the Netherlands and the rest of the world.

 Creativity & science